Monitoring AWS DynamoDB performance and latency

 Capacity

 DynamoDB sets read and write capacity metrics for tables and global secondary indexes.
 Whenever this read or write capacity is breached for a given table, all following requests are throttled.
-So it’s important to make sure we closely watch the consumed read and write capacity units so that we don’t throttle any requests and decrease the performance of the system.
+It’s important to closely watch consumed read and write capacity units so that requests don’t throttle and decrease performance of the system.

-DynamoDB, like any other AWS service, comes ready to be integrated with Amazon CloudWatch, which is the centralized place for monitoring all activities and events happening with various AWS services.
-DynamoDB sends logs and other administrative information in the form of events to CloudWatch.
-As usual, all of this is configurable and can be tuned to whatever degree we need.
+DynamoDB, like any other AWS service, can be integrated with Amazon CloudWatch, which is the centralized place for monitoring all activities and events happening across AWS services.
+DynamoDB sends logs in the form of events to CloudWatch.
+All of this is configurable and can be tuned.

 • ConsumedReadCapacityUnits